LAKERS TOGETHER: Find out how we're moving forward.

 Degree Options

-Students may pursue a B.F.A. in Studio Art in this emphasis.
-The B.F.A. in Studio Art is designed for students interested in a professional degree in art or design.
-This degree will prepare students for a career as a professional Artist.
+The B.F.A. in Studio Art is designed for students interested in a professional career in art.
 Aside from Sculpture, seven other Emphasis Areas are available to choose from in the B.F.A. degree.

-It combines training in established methods with the exploration of nontraditional strategies by incorporating new materials and technologies, installation, as well as experiential contexts.
 The curriculum fosters intellectual inquiry, creative activity, and practical skills in making as well as thinking about art.
-In addition to wood working, metal fabricating, and foundry techniques, the curriculum also incorporates three-dimensional computer modeling technologies.
+In addition to woodworking, metal fabricating, and foundry techniques, the curriculum also incorporates three-dimensional computer modeling technologies.
 Activities in and out of the studio help students develop individual approaches to the medium.
 In addition, they are encouraged to incorporate other studio processes such as metalsmithing, ceramics, or printmaking into their sculpture practice.

 Credits: 3